Alpha-Drive/alphadrive-docs/docs/index.md

-# Welcome to the Alpha Drive Developer Tools
+# Welcome to the Alpha Drive Developer Platform

 Alpha Drive provides toolsets for developers that make training, testing and validation in simulation in the cloud quick and easy.
 We're tackling common challenges such as scalability, scenario management, analytics and benchmarking.